To be upfront: there aren’t any Marketplace SEO guides that are available on the web that I would consider to be high quality, relevant or useful.

 My goal within this guide is to provide an outline of the top 6 tips that SEO Managers for Marketplaces should keep in mind to achieve long-term success with SEO.
 The guide also seeks to answer the question ‘What is Marketplace SEO?’, alongside examples.

 If you’re wanting to learn about SEO for marketplaces and online classified sites that aren’t just generic lists of recommendations that could effectively apply to any site, you’ve come to the right place.
 Here’s what I know.

 What is Marketplace SEO?

-Marketplace SEO involves optimizing online marketplaces for both buyers and sellers by improving the content, inbound links, and technical aspects.
-By targeting relevant keywords and optimizing relevant pages, marketplaces can increase their visibility in SERPs and attract more customers.
-This can result in more sales and greater success in the digital marketplace.
+Marketplace SEO is the process of optimizing online marketplaces for buyers and sellers on search engines such as Google and Bing.
+This can done by proven techniques such as by improving the content, inbound links, and technical foundations.
+By targeting relevant keywords across core pages types (such as listing pages), online marketplaces can increase their visibility in SERPs and attract more customers.

 For some SEO experts, there is familiarity with working with Marketplaces if they have had experience working on SEO for eCommerce websites. eCommerce SEO would be considered the closest SEO discipline to Marketplace SEO.
 While Marketplaces do employ some form of purchase functionality, they are often quite different to standard eCommerce sites.

 Similarities in eCommerce SEO to Marketplace SEO include the use of category pages to list items, the ability to review items, along with checkout functionality.
 With respect to checkout functionality, a standard eCommerce site allows for the purchase of a product, whereas Marketplaces can provide checkout functionality on both the buyer and seller’s end.

 I’ve worked in SEO for over a decade and have found marketplaces to be a specialty.
 I’ve worked with top marketplaces across various sectors across the world during this time.